timeplus-io/docs/docs/quickstart.md

 ## Step 1: Sign up for a Timeplus account {#step1}

 Let's start by creating an account for [Timeplus Cloud](https://beta.timeplus.cloud).
 Currently Google or Microsoft Single Sign-On (SSO) are supported.
 Please choose a work email or Google/Microsoft work subscription to apply the beta access.
+It usually takes less than 2 minutes to get the account setup and have the first [workspace](glossary#workspace) created.

 ## Step 2: Create your first workspace {#step2}